 Each element in the Framework draws primarily from questions asked of one (or two) respondent groups.
-If there was a low response rate or very few responses submitted by that respondent group, then the standardized survey element score will be N/A. The following table describes these situations:
+If there was a low response rate or very few responses submitted by that respondent group, then the survey element score will be N/A. The following table describes these situations:

-Element Standardized survey element score will be N/A if Rigorous Instruction Teacher response rate was less than 30%, or Fewer than 5 teachers responded.
+Element Standardized survey element score will be N/A if Rigorous Instruction Teacher response rate was less than 30%, orFewer than 5 teachers responded.
 Collaborative Teachers Teacher response rate was less than 30%, or Fewer than 5 teachers responded.
-Supportive Environment For Elementary Schools and Early Childhood Schools: • Teacher response rate was less than 30%, or

-Fewer than 5 teachers responded.
-For other school types:Student response rate was less than 30%, orFewer than 5 students responded.
-Teacher response rate was less than 30%, or Fewer than 5 teachers responded.
-Average of teacher response rate and parent response rate was less than 30%, or Fewer than 5 teachers responded, or Fewer than 5 parents responded.
-Average of teacher response rate and parent response rate was less than 30%, or Fewer than 5 teachers responded, or Fewer than 5 parents responded.
+Supportive Environment For Elementary Schools and Early Childhood Schools: • Teacher response rate was less than 30%, or • Fewer than 5 teachers responded.
+For other school types: • Student response rate was less than 30%, or • Fewer than 5 students responded.
+Effective School Leadership Teacher response rate was less than 30%, or Fewer than 5 teachers responded.
+Strong Family- Community Ties Average of teacher response rate and parent response rate was less than 30%, or Fewer than 5 teachers responded, or Fewer than 5 parents responded.
+Trust Average of teacher response rate and parent response rate was less than 30%, or Fewer than 5 teachers responded, or Fewer than 5 parents responded.